wp-plugins/codespanker-cache/readme.txt

 == Description ==

 **Notice: Due to the lack of interest/need for this service, it will no longer be available after Tuesday, April 2.
+Please deactivate the plugin before then to avoid any potential issues.

+= 1.3 =
+* Notice: Due to the lack of interest/need for this service, it will no longer be available after Tuesday, April 2.
 Please deactivate the plugin before then to avoid any potential issues.**

 = 1.2 =
 * Fixed a bug where the user defined cache expiration was being ignored and the default cache expiration used instead ( 300 seconds ).